gov2-ro/bg-dh/pages/index.md

 For more questions on how to use EU Compass or consult Methodology: deristavi@transparency.org

-Variables may have different citation requirements.
-Please respect them!
+Variables may have different citation requirements. <br />Please respect them!

  </div>